-U.S. private hiring slows in June, weekly jobless claims rise
+U.S. private payrolls growth slows; jobless claims rise

 Motor vehicle manufacturers reported on Monday that auto sales fell in June for a fourth straight month.
 Even before the annual summer plant closures, automakers have been laying off workers in response to the softening demand.

-still receiving benefits after an initial week of aid increased 11,000 to 1.96 million in the week ended June 24.
-The so-called continuing claims have now been below 2 million for 12 straight weeks, pointing to diminishing labor market slack.
+The construction industry described the labor market as continuing to be "constrained," and said low unemployment in most regions was "making hiring difficult on all phases of the construction supply chain."

-The four-week moving average of continuing claims rose 6,750 to 1.94 million, remaining below the 2 million mark for 10 consecutive weeks.
+IHS Markit's services sector activity index rose to 54.2 in June from 53.6 in May, marking a third month of accelerated growth in activity.

-A third report from the Commerce Department on Thursday showed the trade deficit fell 2.3 percent to $46.5 billion in May.
+A report from the Commerce Department showed the trade deficit fell 2.3 percent to $46.5 billion in May.

 When adjusted for inflation, the trade deficit narrowed to $62.8 billion from $63.8 billion in April.
 Real goods exports surged to an all-time high in May, propelled by record high petroleum exports.